 Chefs may have some postsecondary education, but they typically have a high school diploma or its equivalent.
 Some may receive formal culinary education, while others may acquire the required knowledge via apprenticeship or on-the-job training.
 It usually takes a minimum of five years of experience to become a chef.

-The average salary of a chef is estimated at $61,000, but they can also earn about $83,000 if they are experienced enough.
-The job outlook is more than positive, with projected growth of 5% in the upcoming decade.
+The average salary of a chef is estimated at $60,990, but experienced professionals in renowned establishments can earn much more.
+The job outlook is more than positive, with projected growth of 7% in the upcoming decade.

 #18.
 Project Coordinator